syncfusion-content/flutter-docs/Flutter/signaturepad/overview.md

 * **Rich customization** - The widget allows you to set the minimum and maximum stroke widths and the stroke color for a signature.
 Also, you can set the background color of the signature pad.
 * **More realistic handwritten look and feel** - The unique stroke rendering algorithm draws the signature based on the speed of the drawing gestures, along with the minimum and maximum stroke thicknesses, which brings a more realistic handwritten look and feel to your signature.
-* **Save as image** - Save the drawn signature as an image to embedded in documents, PDFs, and anything else that supports using images to denote a signature.
+* **Save as image** - Save the drawn signature as an image to embed in documents, PDFs, and anything else that supports using images to denote a signature.